• EU Horizon Research Programme

 Celignis Pitches for Involvement in Future Horizon Europe Proposals

-We believe that we can make valuable contributions to projects covering a large number of the topics in the 2022 and 2023 Horizon Europe Work Programme, based on our expertise in:
+We believe that we can make valuable contributions to projects covering a large number of the topics in the 2024 Horizon Europe Work Programme, based on our expertise in:

 Extraction of Hemicellulose Polysaccharides